- OUR Walking TOURS

 Washington DC is slowly reopening but there are still many locations that are not open to the public just yet.

-If you’re looking for what to do in Washington DC in 2020, this comprehensive guide will help you navigate what is open in DC right now.
+If you’re looking for what to do in Washington DC during the pandemic, this comprehensive guide will help you navigate what is open in DC right now.

 Please note that Washington DC has some guidelines for visiting: